Keep Your Friends Out of Debt

 If your friends want to catch a movie, suggest a matinee or hitting redbox for a night in.
 It may even be worth investing in a projector and screen if movie night becomes a habit.
 My couch is certainly more comfortable than the theater seats and my soda is cheaper.

 When you are invited to dinner, suggest a potluck or have a barbecue.
 It’s almost always cheaper to eat in, and cooking together can be a wonderful social activity.
 If that’s not practical, use coupons.
-Restaurant.com has some amazing deals, but don’t ue them without an coupon.
+Restaurant.com has some amazing deals, but don’t use them without an coupon.
 Their default price is a $25 gift certificate for $10.
 With a coupon (currently DAD), you can get that same certificate for $3.
 That usually means a minimum tab of $35 and mandatory tip of 18%, but it’s still a good savings.
 Your $35 meal will cost $19.30 when all is said and done.

-Don’t compete for the coolest gadgets.
+[ad name=”inlineleft”]Don’t compete for the coolest gadgets.
 “I just got an iPod for $300″ should be countered with a receipt for a $20 mp3 player, not an ad for an iPad.
 Race to zero, not zeros.
-When they are shopping online, get them an Endless coupon.

 Don’t be ashamed of your frugality.
 “I they are laughing you don’t need ‘em, cuz they’re not good friends.”
 My habits aren’t secret.
 If I say something isn’t in the budget, my friends know I won’t be doing it.
 It’s not up for debate.